PakkuDon/pixel-art-gallery/README.md

 yarn deploy
 ```

-### Updating pixel art entries
+### Add pixel art entry

 - Add new pixel art images to `img/<current year>` directory
-- Add JSON entry for new image to `src/data/index.ts`.
+- Add JSON entry for new image to `src/data/<current year>.ts`.
+Entries are written in chronological order.
 Schema for JSON object is as follows:

 ```js
 {